Free download and available in the CEDC Labs to use on campus and remotely.

 Hy-8 is a tool for designing culverts, which are tunnels that carry water under roads.
 Engineers use it to prevent road flooding and erosion.

-hese tools help programmers write and debug code efficiently.
+These software applications such as CLion, Pycharm, InteliJ and Rubymine are tools to help programmers write and debug code efficiently.

 Keysight does not offer a student license.